Hypothesis testing for community structure in temporal networks using e-values: Simulation Study

 \subsubsection{Model}

 First, we propose a novel model to generate correlated observations with a stochastic block model \citep{holland83}.
 The stochastic block model (SBM) is a popular model to generate networks with a community structure in static networks.
 We present the basic ideas before generalizing to temporal networks.
 Given some network with $n$ nodes and $K$ communities, let $\bc\in\{1,\dots,K\}^n$ be such that $c_i=k$ if node $i$ is in community $k$.
 Here, $\bc$ represents the latent community structure.
-Given $\bc$, the probability of an edge between nodes $i$ and $j$, $P_{ij}$, is

-where ${\bf B}\in (0,1)^{K\times K}$ is the block-probability matrix such that $B_{k,k'}$ is the probability of an edge between nodes in community $k$ and $k'$ for $k,k'\in\{1,\dots,K\}$.
+Given $\bc$, the probability of an edge between nodes $i$ and $j$, $P_{ij}$, is $P_{ij}=B_{c_i,c_j}$, where ${\bf B}\in (0,1)^{K\times K}$ is the block-probability matrix such that $B_{k,k'}$ is the probability of an edge between nodes in community $k$ and $k'$ for $k,k'\in\{1,\dots,K\}$.
 If $B_{k,k'}=b$ for all $k,k'\in\{1,\dots,K\}$, then this model reduces to the ER (null) model.
 On the other hand, if the diagonal entries of ${\bf B}$ are larger than those on the off-diagonal, then the SBM generates networks with assortative community structure (alternative hypothesis).

 To extend this to the temporal setting, we are inspired by the graph matching literature \citep[see, e.g.][]{lyzinski14a} to generate a (potentially correlated) sequence of network realizations, or snapshots.
-For the first time step, $t=1$, we simply generate a static SBM network, i.e.,
+At time step, $t=1$, we generate a static SBM network, i.e.,

 Then for all $i,j$ and $t\geq 2$,